Geelong Interfaith Network

 Visits to each others’ faith venues

-Voice of Interfaith on Pulse 94.7 FM (last Thursday of the month at 3:30 pm)
+Voice of Interfaith on Pulse 94.7 FM (last Thursday of the month from 3 pm to 4 pm)

 Geelong Interfaith Network joined in political and community leaders in the launch of the Multicultural Action Plan at the City of Greater Geelong council offices.